manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Morphology.md

 Path to the Jieba user dictionary.
 Optional.

 Jieba, a Chinese text segmentation library, uses dictionary files to assist with word segmentation.
-The format of these dictionary files is as follows: each line contains one word, divided into three parts separated by a space — word, word frequency, and part of speech (POS) tag.
+The format of these dictionary files is as follows: each line contains a word, split into three parts separated by spaces — the word itself, word frequency, and part of speech (POS) tag.
 The word frequency and POS tag are optional and can be omitted.
 The dictionary file must be UTF-8 encoded.

 Example: